 Small Servings: If you want your child to have a few bites of cake on a special occasion, start by introducing cake pops.
 Again, it’s a small serving that is non-threatening when you are afraid to try something new.
 You can make your own cake pops, or easily find them at the grocery store or Starbucks.
 Explain to your child about each type of cake (vanilla, chocolate, etc.) and also explain the texture.
 A lot of my picky dessert eaters don’t like the dry taste of desserts, but find a gooey lava cake to be delicious!

 Sugar: Some of my feeding clients don’t like the taste of sugar or artificial sweeteners in a rich, clumpy or solid form.
 For these kids, I start with a little spray of canned whipped cream.
 It’s a fun texture, especially for kids who require a lot of sensory stimulation.
-If my kiddo enjoys fruit, like sliced strawberries, peaches, raspberries or blackberries, then I squirt a little whipped cream on top.
+If my kiddo enjoys fruit, like sliced strawberries, peaches, raspberries or blackberries, than I squirt a little whipped cream on top.
 They usually want to squirt it themselves, which adds some fun to the experience!
-I can also toss some of their favorite fruit with a little bit of sugar (about a half teaspoon per serving) and let it chill for at least an hour, which makes great syrup.
+You can also try tossing a little bit of sugar (about a half teaspoon per serving) on their favorite fruit and let it chill for at least an hour, which makes great syrup.
 Remember, these are beginning steps to experience sugary tastes, which can lead to enjoying desserts!

 Social Language: Teach your child about some basic social language around desserts.
 It’s socially acceptable to ask for a ‘small serving’ or to ask someone to ‘share it’ with you.
 Empowering your child to learn social language can get them out of an uncomfortable eating situation and turn it into a fun time of sharing a bite or two with a friend!

 Desserts are an important part of eating and socialization.
 How do you incorporate desserts into your child’s life?
 What candy or sweets do your children refuse?
-Let us know if your child is a picky dessert eater by commenting below. #ezpzfun #dessert #pickyeater
+Let us know if your child is a picky dessert eater! #ezpzfun #dessert #pickyeater

 Dawn Winkelmann, M.S, CCC-SLP